 - Degrees from outside the United States must be evaluated by an independent third party, such as World Education Services, Scholaro, Credit Eval, Info Check USA, or SpanTran.

-- One year of work experience in the contract management or related field.
+- Two years of work experience in contract management or related field.

 - A minimum of 80 hours of CPE/CLP (see our Continuing Professional Education (CPE) Guide for details).